DigitalPublishingToolkit/TOD29GOODDATA/md/10chapter10.md

 histories and contexts of governance and administration, such as the following comment from a Canadian open data advocate:

-> This doesn\'t work for Canada.
+> This doesn't work for Canada.
 There is a clear division of powers in
 > our constitution between the federal government and the provinces.
 The
-> federal government isn\'t going to walk into a constitutional battle
+> federal government isn't going to walk into a constitutional battle
-> over e.g. education data just to satisfy this index\...
+> over e.g. education data just to satisfy this index...
 Different
 > provinces collect health and education data in different ways.
 It may
 > not be possible to have one consolidated dataset.
 Please, just respect
-> countries\' differences instead of harmonizing everything to a central
+> countries' differences instead of harmonizing everything to a central
 > government structure like the UK.

 UK government officials from Government Digital Service also commented